 Mentoring Recognition Program

 SkillsUSA sponsors a national recognition program based on the Student2Student mentoring program.
-Any chapter involved in mentoring can submit their project plan, description and outcomes.
+Any chapter involved in mentoring can submit its project plan, description and outcomes.

-The winning chapter will be recognized at the National Leadership and Skills Conference, in Medallion magazine, in the Awards and Recognition booklet and at an event during the conference.
-In addition, the winning chapter will be invited to attend NLSC and present their winning mentoring program as a part of SkillsUSA University.
+The winning chapter will be recognized at the National Leadership and Skills Conference, in Medallion magazine, in the Awards and Recognition book and at an event during the conference.
+In addition, the winning chapter will be invited to attend NLSC and present its winning mentoring program as a part of SkillsUSA University.

 To select the outstanding chapter that best exemplifies the purposes and goals of the Student2Student Mentoring Program and to recognize excellence and professionalism in the area of student mentoring.

 This event is open to all SkillsUSA chapters in a career and technical education program at a high school or college/technical institution that are participating in a mentoring project with local elementary or middle school students.
 The entire chapter and multiple programs at one school are encouraged to join forces and participate in a mentoring program.
 SkillsUSA membership for the current school year will be verified.